Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeedback3.1.md

 It's December 13th, at 6AM and we got a new loom to unravel, let's see what we can break.

+This is a sheet of my harebrained feedback, edits, and mitigations to Lucid Loom and such.
+All NEW features that aren't dedicated to improvement are on my Features sheet instead: [Lando Features](LandoFeatures.md)

 First up, toggle and formatting reports:

 ## Toggle Issues